spectral-cockpit/specprepper/README.md

 correction (MSC) needs special teatment in training, evaluation and prediction workflows.
 This is mainly because of overfitting and the need of data independence to avoid such effects.
-To mediate overfitting, such methods require application to data in the resampling units.
+To mediate overfitting, such methods require application to data within the resampling units.

 ## Goals